23 FAQs about product liability

 You can defend yourself against a claim if the product was stolen or is a counterfeit.
 You can also defend yourself if the product wasn't supplied in the course of business at all, for example, if you give away some second-hand goods in a personal capacity - but not as part of a company charitable donation.

-12. Can I protect myself from claims by getting customers to sign a contract saying that liability is excluded?
+12. Can I protect myself from product liability claims by getting customers to sign a contract saying that liability is excluded?

 No. It is not possible to exclude liability.

-13. As a distributor, can I get my suppliers to indemnify me against product liability claims?
+13. Can I get my suppliers to indemnify me against product liability claims as a distributor?

 Yes, you can.
 This would not protect you from a claim being made against you, but could require your suppliers to compensate you for any award you are required to pay.